-An application was working a few months back suddenly the app gets crashed with the error Exception ‘open failed: EACCES (Permission denied)’
+An application was working a few months ago when suddenly the app crashed with the error Exception ‘open failed: EACCES (Permission denied)’.

-I took a paused for a moment and started thinking, What wrong suddenly happen to the project?
+I took a paused for a moment and started thinking, What has suddenly happened to the project?
 If you read the error, it says something is wrong with the permissions.

-Instantly I checked with the permissions code found everything good when I open Android Manifest found the culprit “WRITE_EXTERNAL_STORAGE no longer provides write access when targeting Android 10+.”
+Instantly, I checked the permissions code and found everything good.
+When I opened the Android manifest, I found the culprit: “WRITE_EXTERNAL_STORAGE no longer provides write access when targeting Android 10+.”

 If you are thinking, What is Scoped Storage?
-I’ll clarify to you that Scoped Storage sets a limit to the access file.
+I’ll clarify to you that Scoped Storage sets a limit on the access file.

-So we got the problem; tell me, Gagan, how to resolve this?
+So we’ve got the problem; tell me, Gagan, how to resolve this?
 You can use the MediaStore method or simply use the Legacy Storage policy.

 How to resolve abov error using LegacyStorage?

 We need to pass the single line of code, which will turn off the flag for Android 10+ devices, and you will be allowed to use LegacyStorage.